mlqmlq/STAT992/index.markdown

 ## Team Member (alphabetical order): Yutian Liu, Ziyi Liu, Linquan Ma, Peng Yu

 ## Blog post: Data Preprocessing
-In the final project, we are dealing with the academic citation network data.
-Hence, in this post, we illustrate how we did data preprocessing here.
+In the final project, we plan to study the authors who published papers in top statistical journals (JASA, JASSB, AOS, Biometrika).
+In this post, we illustrate how we did data preprocessing.

 After downloading the data, we have in total 186 zipped files with each around 1.5 GB after unzipping.
-The first line of the first JSON file is of the following form:
+The first line of the first JSON file has the following form:

 ```JSON
 {"entities":[],"magId":"409509287","journalVolume":"37","journalPages":"141-145","pmid":"","fieldsOfStudy":["Environmental Science"],"year":1993,"outCitations":[],"s2Url":"https://semanticscholar.org/paper/5bd3e1fe913dea18eb5d485b3c481e491d3afd04","s2PdfUrl":"",
 "id":"5bd3e1fe913dea18eb5d485b3c481e491d3afd04","authors":[{"name":"佐藤 正仁","ids":["87354532"]},{"name":"大野 芳和","ids":["108325260"]}],"journalName":"","paperAbstract":"","inCitations":[],"pdfUrls":[],"title":"熱帯地域における農業振興と環境保全 Ｉｖ．農業生産性向上と環境保全 熱帯畑作と環境保全","doi":"","sources":[],"doiUrl":"","venue":""}

 ```
-We want to focus on all the statistics papers.
-However, there is no category `statistics` in the column `fieldOfStudy`.
-Therefore, we want to firstly filter out all of the `Computer Science` and `Math` papers.
-In terms of efficiency, we wrote a shell script for doing the task.
+Notice that there is a `journalName` column in the JSON file, we can try to extract the journalName and check whether the paper was pulbished in those four journals or not.
+In terms of efficiency, we wrote a shell script using text stream.
 We used the `jq` command for extracting information from the JSON file.

+Firstly, we give a brief tutorial of the linux utility `jq`.

 Specifically,
 ```shell
 jq '.fieldsOfStudy|.[0]'
 ```